 - A minimum of 2 years active teaching experience at HMS at the UME or GME level

-- Ability to devote the necessary time to the fellowship activities and project
+- Ability to devote the necessary time to the fellowship activities and academic project

-- Applicants with leadership roles in courses/clerkships/GME programs are encouraged to apply and are viewed as particularly strong candidates.
+- Applicants with leadership roles in HMS courses/clerkships and/or GME programs are encouraged to apply and are viewed as particularly strong candidates.

 The Curtis Prout Academy Fellowship

 The Curtis Prout Academy Fellowship is named for Dr. Curtis Prout, HMS '41, through the generous gifts of his past and present patients, colleagues, family and friends.
 It is hoped that Prout Academy Fellows will help HMS students develop those qualities of character and intellect so necessary in the field of primary care, thereby shaping the future of primary care medicine in both practice and teaching.